ancoreraj/Email-Reminders/README.md

  3. Open http://localhost:3000 in your favourite browser.

+### Q. How I am doing the scheduling?
+- I used a new node package [AgendaJs](https://github.com/agenda/agenda).
+Why not traditional function such as setTimeout(), because in setTimeout(), we lose our job when the process restarts.
+AgendaJs uses a MongoDB database to schedule tasks so that even if the server goes down, the task will still run at the specified time or intervals.

+### Q. Why I chose the Mongodb Database?
+- The first reason is, we use JavaScript in writing mongodb codes which is same for nodejs and fronted development.
+I didn't had to learn a new programming language.
+- It is a noSql database.
 ## Contributing

 Feel free to dive in!
 [Open an issue](https://github.com/ancoreraj/Email-Reminders/issues) or submit PRs.